dylanpieper/chatalot/README.md

 chatlot is similar to existing ellmer tools:

 -   [ellmer::parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html) - Synchronously processes lots of chats in parallel.
-This tool is simple and fast but has limited features with no option to save or recover your progress.
+This tool is simple and fast but has limited features with no option to save data at checkpoints or resume if interuppted.

 -   [ellmer::batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html) - Asynchronously batch processes lots of chats from select providers.
 This tool is about 50% cheaper if you wait up to 24 hours for a response.